open-AIMS/ADRIAIndicators.jl/paper/paper.md

 species, and size class into lower-dimensional, interpretable metrics.
 The package offers a wide range of functions, from simple aggregations and unit conversions to more complex indices and estimators derived from regression models.
-These tools help the assessment of species diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox [@CoralBlox], C-Scape [@CScape], ReefMod [@ReefMod], and CoCoNet *[@CoCoNet]*.
+These tools help the assessment of functional diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox [@CoralBlox], C~Scape [@CScape], ReefMod [@ReefMod], and CoCoNet *[@CoCoNet]*.

 # Statement of Need

-Models of coral reef ecosystems can produce large volumes of high-dimensional data.
-There is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and implications of intervention activities.
-ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but was being reproduced for other coral ecology models.
+Models of coral reef ecosystems often produce large volumes of high-dimensional data.
+There is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and communicate results to managers and stakeholders.
+ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but was being reproduced in many workflows that didn't use ADRIA.jl.
 ADRIAIndicators.jl is written in Julia [@Julia], a high-level, high-performance programming language for technical computing.
 This package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in other languages such as Python and R.

-## Available Metrics
+## Available Indicators

 The indicators implemented in ADRIAIndicators.jl are classified into three categories:
-Metrics, Aggregations, and Conversions.
+Aggregations, Conversions, and Metrics.
 Aggregations are convenience methods for reducing the dimensionality of data by summarizing arrays.
 Conversions handle transformations between different units or representations of coral cover.
 Metrics derive higher-level, interpretable indicators from the raw model